Breaking the Cycle : Understanding the Flow of Generational Trauma - Part 1

 Unexplained Anxiety: A persistent feeling of being on edge without understanding the cause.

-Heightened Startle Response: Overreacting to sudden stimuli.
+Heightened Startle Response: An exaggerated reaction to sudden surprises or noises.

 Additional Complex Trauma Symptoms: